 Another option is to get a memory foam insole.

 While it tends to bounce back to its original form during the first few weeks of usage, it can retain the shape of your feet over time.

 Aside from those we have mentioned above, there are also ergonomically-designed insoles for orthotic purposes should you require them.

 Dress shoes are sometimes categorized according to their main material.

 If so, then it is based on the construction of the exterior body of your dress shoes.
 Leather is the most common one.

 The Different Types of Leather Used in Dress Shoes

 Dress shoes come in different types based on the type of leather used in their construction.

-Here are the most common ones used for men’s dress shoes:
+Here are the most common made with leather ones used for men’s dress shoes:

 Some of the best American made men’s dress shoes are constructed using calfskin.